heritai/insightbank-churn-dashboard/README.md

 ## 🎯 Business Context

-**InsightBank** is a fictional mid-size retail bank grappling with the critical challenge of customer churn.
-With increasing competition in the financial services sector, the bank needs to:
+**InsightBank** is a fictional mid-size retail bank facing the critical challenge of customer churn.
+With increasing competition in the financial services sector, the bank aims to:

 -   **Proactively identify at-risk customers** before they churn
--   **Segment customers effectively** for tailored retention strategies
+-   **Effectively segment customers** for tailored retention strategies
--   **Optimize marketing spend** by strategically focusing on high-value, high-risk segments
+-   **Optimize marketing spend** by strategically targeting high-value, high-risk segments
--   **Improve customer lifetime value** through data-driven insights
+-   **Enhance customer lifetime value** through data-driven insights

-This dashboard powerfully demonstrates how **AI and machine learning** can transform customer analytics and retention strategies within the banking industry.
+This dashboard powerfully demonstrates the transformative potential of **AI and machine learning** in enhancing customer analytics and retention within the banking industry.

 ---